-(B) the relative State population propor-
+(B) the relative State population proportion (as defined in paragraph (4)).

-"(4) RELATIVE STATE POPULATION PROPOR-DEFINED .- For purposes of paragraph (3)(B), the term 'relative State population proportion' means, with respect to a State. the quotient of-
+"(4) RELATIVE STATE POPULATION PROPOR-DEFINED .- For purposes of paragraph TION (3)(B), the term 'relative State population proportion' means, with respect to a State. the quotient of-

 "(A) the population of the State; and